Certificate in Working With Couples

 By the end of this course you will have

-• Looked at childhood development and messages – with regard to sex
+• Looked at childhood development and sexual scripts

 • Learnt about the ageing process with regards to sexual functioning